 I joined the University of Huddersfield as Divisional Head of Psychology and Counselling in 2005, having previously been Head of the School of Psychology at the University of the West of England, and senior lecturer in psychology at the University of Teesside.
 An environment in which research and research-led teaching has always been of paramount importance to me, and I moved from a line management position into a more research focused role when the Universitys priorities moved to research in the last few years.

 Outside of academia, I have experience of working in the secure communications field, actively involved in the integrity of information in networks.
 In addition, I have worked on projects examining practice in police and government services.

 University research group memberships

-I am currently a member of the Institute for Research in Citizenship and Applied Human Sciences and the Centre for Applied Psychological Research.
+I am currently a member of the Institute for Research in Citizenship and Applied Human Sciences and the Centre for Applied Psychological and Health Research.

 My research interests lie in two areas.
 My main research profile is in criminal psychology, particularly centred on the study of deviant sexual practices and the expression of aggression.
 I head up a research interest group in Sex, Violence, and Aggression, under the umbrella of Psychological Research, but with members across the university and associate members world-wide.
 Complementary to this research stream, I am interested in the psychology of culture, including music and folk tales.
 These two topics come together in a variety of unexpected ways, and providing a breadth of research opportunities and contacts, and inform teaching and research supervision.